Katy, Texas: Colleges

 Katy ISD (and therefore the City of Katy) is served by the Houston Community College System.
 HCC Northwest College operates the Katy Campus in an unincorporated section of Harris County.

-The Bible Seminary offers non-denominational college-level Bible study and ministry training, including a variety of graduate-level master's programs.
-These programs include an MA in Biblical archeology, with dynamic leaders in the field.
-It also offers a Bible certificate program for local church members and leaders.
+Areas in Waller County are additionally in the service area of Blinn College.

 The University of Houston purchased the Verde Park Development site, with plans to break ground on a Katy Campus at I10 and 99.
 Its construction was completed in 2019.

 Public libraries

 Katy is served by the Katy Branch of Harris County Public Library (HCPL) at 5414 Franz Road.
 The branch is a partnership between HCPL and the City of Katy.
 The city joined the county library system in 1921.
 The Katy Garden Club started the first library, which was housed in several private houses.
 At a later point it shared space with the Katy Fire Department.
 The first Katy branch opened in 1940.
 The Friends of the Katy Library began in 1972.
 The construction of the current 15000 sqft branch began in 2002.
 The current branch building opened for regular business in Monday April 28, 2003, with its grand opening ceremony on the previous day.